Safety & Health

 Do we need to wear a mask while on the property?

 - When visiting the Volunteer Service Center masks are required.
 The AAC strongly encourages you to wear a mask while visiting any of our camps out of respect for those around you.
 When you are sharing your experience with any other visitors and will be closer than 6 feet away you must wear a mask.

 Will restrooms be available?

-- All shower house/restroom facilities will be open during your stay.
+- All shower house/restroom facilities that have been reserved will be open during your stay.

 How often will restrooms be cleaned?

 - Additional staff/volunteers will be on-site for the specific purpose of increasing our ability to clean and sanitize.
-Bathrooms will be visited at least 2 times per day.
 All high touch areas will be wiped down with an appropriate sanitizing solution.
 Cleaning supplies will also be available so that you may also clean.